What Are Furnace Filters?

 Cons:

-• They need to be changed frequently.
+• Need to be changed frequently.

 3. Activated Carbon Filters: